 The COMMUNE project aspired to use a co-production approach, with EBEs as partners in all stages of the research process, from grant application, through to dissemination.
 It is important to note, that while this was the project aspiration, this was not fully achieved.
 For example, the grant application was primarily driven by the nurse academics, with limited numbers of EBE in a position to join the team.
+This is not a specific criticism of this project.
+One of the difficulties in achieving coproduction is that funding is not available to support experts by experience until the grant is awarded.
+In the case of the commune project there was no funding to support the initial application.
+Mental health nurse academics were able to contribute as part of their paid roles.
+Only one expert by experience was employed in a part-time casual position and was able to devote some of that time to contributing to the project.
+All other contributions were expected to be voluntary.
+It is also likely that expert by experience who were at that stage few were in number and their nurse counterparts felt intimidated to assertively present their own opinions.

-Furthermore, the nature of EBE contracts with the university/ University of Applied Sciences were not the same.
+Once funding was received there was more opportunity for experts by experience to participate actively in the project.
+However, the nature of EBE contracts with the university/ University of Applied Sciences were not the same.
 Some were employed casually in the project, while others had positions at the university / University of Applied Sciences.
 This highlighted power differentials between the two groups and limited the impact of the EBE involvement at various stages of the project.
 This point to a systemic problem of inequity and not a specific criticism of the Commune Project alone.